 Still, the financial complexities of a high-value estate do mean that more time is often required to craft a fair and equitable settlement.
 It's important that you get this right the first time.
 This is why we often recommend couples with high-value estates sign up a full package of three, two-hour mediation sessions; you can view our pricing page for full, upfront, transparent information on what this might cost you.

 If you're concerned about the effect a divorce might have on your finances, rest assured that Split Simple shares your concerns.
 We're committed to protecting your financial future.
-Please call Split Simple today at 855-665-9920.
+Please call Split Simple today at 855-665-9920 for Chicago divorce mediation.